takanome-dev/assign-issue-action/CONTRIBUTING.md

 First, fork the repository to your own account and run the following command:

-- Clone your repo: `git clone https://github.com/<your_name>/assign-to-me-action`
+- Clone your repo: `git clone https://github.com/<your_name>/assign-issue-action`
-- Change directory to the working dir: `cd assign-to-me-action`
+- Change directory to the working dir: `cd assign-issue-action`
-- Install the dependencies: `npm i`
+- Install the dependencies: `npm ci`

 ## Issue

-If you see an open issue you would like to work on, just comment `/assign-to-me` and the action will assign the issue to you 😉
-Issues that are not assigned are assumed open, and to avoid conflicts, please assign yourself before beginning work on any issues.
+If you see an open issue you would like to work on, just comment `.take` and the action will assign the issue to you 😉 Issues that are not assigned are assumed open, and to avoid conflicts, please assign yourself before beginning work on any issues.

 > [!NOTE]